Sunday Mornings - 8am and 10am Services

 8 a.m.
-Service with Eucharist ( more traditional Rite I) is held in the Chapel.
-This is a smaller service that has music only on the first Sunday of the month.
+Service with Eucharist ( more traditional Rite I language is used; think "thee" and "thy") is held in the Chapel.
+This is a smaller service that does not have accompanied music.

 Wednesday evening 5:30 p.m.
 Service

-This is a simple service with Eucharist.
+This is a simple service with Eucharist and guitar led music.
 Informal reflections on the lessons for the upcoming week take the place of a sermon.
-It is a smaller gathering, so everyone sits up by the altar in the choir stalls.
+It is a smaller, more informal gathering, so everything sits in the front pews.